ubco-W2022T1-cosc301/project-group19/README.md

 - Denis Gauthier: I am going for a B.Sc in Computer science, also a huge nerd.
 - Aneleise Peppard: I am Bachelor of Management student focused in accounting and I have a cute cat named Coochie.
-- Julia Petrie: I'm'Bachelor of Media Studies student, from Kelowna.
+- Julia Petrie: I am a Bachelor of Media Studies student, from Kelowna.

 ## Images